 They built their original proof of concept on a traditional relational database, but reached the limits of the technology even before going into production, and knew it would not be able to scale.
 A different approach was needed.

-After working on a custom event store database for some time, SkuVault called Event Store founder Greg Young for a technical assessment on their system.
-During this process, EventStoreDB was recommended as a stable, secure database for SkuVault to use, as it was the only database built specifically for Event Sourcing.
+After working on a custom event store database for some time, SkuVault contacted Event Store for a technical assessment on their system.
+During this process, EventStoreDB - the only purpose built database for Event Sourcing - was recommended as a stable, secure database for SkuVault to use.

-Over the course of development, staff changes meant that the team lost some valuable experience with Event Sourcing, so they came to Event Store for help improving and refining their system as their business grew, enabling them to focus on their product.
+Over the course of development, the team turned to Event Store for help improving and refining their system as their business grew, enabling them to focus on their product.
 “We knew that we were going to need support, that was a big benefit of moving to Event Store; not just the database that we don’t have to worry about, but also commercial support that helps us.
 If you’re running a large business and want to use this free, open source tool, what happens when it breaks?
-Who are you gonna call?”
+Who are you going to call?”

-They called Event Store, and immediately received help from our Engineering team to help them improve their database and plan for a migration to EventStoreDB.
+Immediately, our Engineering team helped to improve SkuVault's database and plan for a migration to EventStoreDB.

 “We felt the value of support immediately.
 Over time the questions I asked became more advanced and in-depth, as I worked to understand EventStoreDB and could ask the subject-matter experts at Event Store.”
 Slav Ivanyuk, CTO and Co-Founder